Skip to main content

 The Pros and Cons of Neobanks

-But there are a few drawbacks to keep in mind as well.
-Neobanks tend to have limited products and aren’t FDIC-insured on their own (some may offer FDIC insurance through a partner bank).
-Additionally, many customers have reported difficulty reaching customer service representatives at neobanks, making it tough to get answers to questions or resolve problems in a timely manner.6
+• More difficult customer service experience: Many customers have reported difficulty reaching customer service representatives at neobanks, making it tough to get answers to questions or resolve problems in a timely manner.4

 When choosing where to keep your money, do your due diligence and make sure you’re working with a bank that puts your interests first.